 As we mentioned in the previous paragraph, modern tools for photo verification use artificial intelligence and machine learning technologies to provide accurate image detection.

-Here is how to tell if a picture is fake using SDK.finance ML-based fake photo detection tool:
+Here is how to tell if a picture is fake using a ML-based fake photo detection tool:

 1.Upload the image.